tinymce/tinymce-docs/ui-components/dialog.md

 ## Dialog instance API

 When a dialog is created, a dialog instance API is returned.
-For example, `const instanceApi = editor.windowManager.open(config);`
+For example, `const instanceApi = editor.windowManager.open(config);`.
+The dialog API instance is also passed to some of the [dialog configuration options](#configoptions).

 The instance API is a javascript object containing methods attached to the dialog instance.
 When the dialog is closed, the instance API is destroyed.

-### Instance API methods
+### Dialog API methods

 | Methods | Description |
 |---------|-------------|